 This malabsorption disorder, aka gluten intolerance, is an inflammatory disorder with signs and symptoms often mistaken for IBS.
 This is an immune system reaction to the complex carbohydrate present in cereal wheat.
 Nutrients from ingested food cannot be properly absorbed due to damage to the structural inner lining of the small intestine.
 The main signs are progressive weight loss, iron deficiency, and low blood protein and electrolyte levels.6

-Many IBS patients benefit from gradually increasing their intake of seasonally fresh fruits and veggies, which is an attractive and pleasing option for South Africans.
+Many IBS patients benefit from gradually increasing their intake of seasonally fresh fruits and veggies.
 Supplementing their daily food intake with soluble fibre contained in oats, bran and psyllium husk helps many who are plagued with diarrhoea, although rebound constipation may ensue.
 Wheat products should be eschewed, as these often give rise to allergies.

 Dietary changes feature large in coeliac disease.
 Excluding gluten from the daily diet is the primary route – wheat, barley, rye or oats in whatever form should be banished.
 Forever.
 Dietary and vitamin supplements should be considered, especially for children.
 Children need more frequent check-ups to assess growth on their gluten-free regimen.
 Adding pancreatic enzyme products may also help, at least early on.